 The exact dates that estimated taxes vary slightly from year to year because if the typical date falls on a Saturday or Sunday, the Federal government's deadline is moved to the following Monday.

 - April 15 (1st quarter)

 - June 15 (2nd quarter)

 - January 15 (previous year's 4th quarter)

-However, tax planning is more than that; it is just as important to make a plan not only for what you must pay but for how you intend to save the money to pay those taxes without having to empty your savings accounts or, worse, incurring debt.
+When tax planning, it is just as important to make a plan not only for what you must pay but for how you intend to save the money to pay those taxes.
+You'll want to avoid emptying your savings accounts or, worse, incurring debt.